daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-12-28-Mcapitata-Development-16S-Analysis-Part-2.md

 ![metadta](https://ahuffmyer.github.io/ASH_Putnam_Lab_Notebook/images/NotebookImages/16S/metadata_example.png)

-### 7. Decide on parameters for QIIME2 analysis
+### 7. Input data into QIIME2

 Next, input sample data into QIIME2.
 The settings were copied from [E. Strand's pipeline](https://github.com/emmastrand/EmmaStrand_Notebook/blob/master/_posts/2021-06-21-16s-Analysis-Pipeline.md) for this preliminary analysis.

 More information on [importing data here](https://docs.qiime2.org/2021.11/tutorials/importing/).

 - Sequence Data with Sequence Quality Information: because we have fastq files, not fasta files.
-- FASTQ data in the Casava 1.8 paired-end demultiplexed format: because our samples are already demultiplexed and we have 1 file per F and R.
+- FASTQ data in paired-end demultiplexed format: because our samples are already demultiplexed and we have 1 file per F and R.
 - PairedEndFastqManifestPhred33 option requires a forward and reverse read.
 This assumes that the PHRED offset for positional quality scores is 33 - [more info here](https://docs.qiime2.org/2021.11/tutorials/importing/#singleendfastqmanifestphred33v2).

 Enter interactive mode and load modules.